sa2c/python-oop-novice/_episodes/03-inheritance.md

 - "Be able to override methods on child classes, and refer back to the parent class's implementations"
 keypoints:
-- "Adding a class in parentheses after a class definition inherits all of that class's attributes and methods."
+- "Adding a class in parentheses after a class definition indicates that the new class is a subclass of the bracketed class (parent class)."
+- "The subclass inherits all of that parent class's attributes and methods."
 - "Defining a method with the same name as one of the parent class's overrides it."
 - "Use `super()` to access parent classes and their methods."